 Michael Harney is the son of John Harney, the founder and master tea blender of Harney & Sons, and has been a master tea buyer and blender for more than 30 years.
 He is a published author and educator who loves to scour the globe to meet with tea producers from all the major tea countries, looking for the best teas to deliver to his customers.
 He is also the Mike behind all the Mike’s Tea Ratings you see on our site.
 These ratings are based on three important attributes.
-A rating of 0 indicates the tea has none of the particular characteristic and a rating of 5 indicates that it is a primary characteristic.
+A rating of 0 indicates the tea has none of the particular characteristics and a rating of 5 indicates that it is a primary characteristic.
 Read on to learn how Mike Harney rates teas for Harney & Sons.

 Body refers to whether or not a tea feels thick in the mouth such as Assam black teas or light such as a white tea.
 Sometimes this body comes from dissolved solids from the leaves like the Assam, and sometimes it is from all the amino acids like Ichiban Sencha.